ryyanpark/My-Data-Projects/SQL Queries/bellabeat-queries.md

 	2;
 ```

-##### Now that we have a list of tables we should look at the columns that are shared among the tables
-##### We should also make certain that the data types align between tables
+##### Look at the columns that are shared among the tables; make sure that the data types align between tables
 ```
 SELECT
 	column_name,